| Kevin Braddock: You wrote a piece for Vogue a while back…. Geoff Dyer: [British Vogue’s Features editor] Jo Craven

 out of Oxford where you go for one tutorial a week, it’s

+quite an easy segue to living on the dole.
 When people talked about the Eighties, it was always this booming

 scene in the city and people doing cocaine.
 But there was the alternative